 Perhaps it’s because these campaigns are easier, prettier and way more profitable.

 But is this how real success is measured?
-Not in my eyes.

-So while I am grateful to Komen for at least sending some dollars toward research (approximately 20%), I am NOT satisfied, especially since Race For the Cure is their mantra.
+So while I am grateful to Komen for at least sending some dollars toward research (under 20%), I am NOT satisfied, especially since Race For the Cure is their mantra.
 Research and cure go hand in hand.

 Why?